Synphonyte/dioxus-table/README.md

     // the value of the rating field is provided as cx.props.value here let count = cx.props.value as usize;

-    // crate a string of `value` filled stars let mut stars = "".to_owned();
+    // create a string with #count filled stars. let mut stars = "".to_owned();
     for _ in 0..count {
         stars += "★";